Elnur21/TSC_summaries/TSC_Survey.md

 # APPLICATIONS - RECENT DEVELOPMENTS AND CHALLENGES
 <br/> Deep learning techniques applied to human activity recognition and satellite Earth observation have diverse applications, including healthcare monitoring and land cover classification.
 <br/> These applications benefit from advanced techniques like convolutional neural networks and recurrent neural networks.
+<br/> These models help in understanding human behavior and analyzing environmental changes more effectively.